Atomic number

-The atomic number or nuclear charge number (symbol Z) of a chemical element is the charge number of its atomic nucleus.
+The atomic number or nuclear charge number (symbol Z, from the German Zahl, "number") of a chemical element is the charge number of its atomic nucleus.
 For ordinary nuclei composed of protons and neutrons, this is equal to the proton number (n_{p}) or the number of protons found in the nucleus of every atom of that element.
 The atomic number can be used to uniquely identify ordinary chemical elements.
 In an ordinary uncharged atom, the atomic number is also equal to the number of electrons.

 For an ordinary atom which contains protons, neutrons and electrons, the sum of the atomic number Z and the neutron number N gives the atom's atomic mass number A. Since protons and neutrons have approximately the same mass (and the mass of the electrons is negligible for many purposes) and the mass defect of the nucleon binding is always small compared to the nucleon mass, the atomic mass of any atom, when expressed in daltons (making a quantity called the "relative isotopic mass"), is within 1% of the whole number A.

 Atoms with the same atomic number but different neutron numbers, and hence different mass numbers, are known as isotopes.
 A little more than three-quarters of naturally occurring elements exist as a mixture of isotopes (see monoisotopic elements), and the average isotopic mass of an isotopic mixture for an element (called the relative atomic mass) in a defined environment on Earth determines the element's standard atomic weight.
 Historically, it was these atomic weights of elements (in comparison to hydrogen) that were the quantities measurable by chemists in the 19th century.

 The conventional symbol Z comes from the German word Zahl 'number', which, before the modern synthesis of ideas from chemistry and physics, merely denoted an element's numerical place in the periodic table, whose order was then approximately, but not completely, consistent with the order of the elements by atomic weights.
 Only after 1915, with the suggestion and evidence that this Z number was also the nuclear charge and a physical characteristic of atoms, did the word Atomzahl (and its English equivalent atomic number) come into common use in this context.

 The rules above do not always apply to exotic atoms which contain short-lived elementary particles other than protons, neutrons and electrons.